wagga40/Zircolite/docs/Advanced.md

 - **Zircolite memory use oscillate between 2 or 3 times the size of the logs**
 - It is not a good idea to use it on very big EVTX files or a large number of EVTX **as is**

-The tool has been created to be used on very big datasets and there are a lot of ways to speed up Zircolite :
+There are a lot of ways to speed up Zircolite :

 - Using as much CPU core as possible : see below "[Using GNU Parallel](using-gnu-parallel)"
 - Using [Filtering](#filtering)